sirwesley/BehringerXTouchExtender/README.md

 Displays Colored Scribble Strips with "Track <1-8>".
 Feedback displayed in console when buttons pressed.

+Note: the hardware must be in Ctrl or CtrlRel mode (See users manual)
+_hint: with unit off, hold left-most 'select' and power-on. use left-most rotary to select mode._

 ### scribble.config.json

 Customize this file within the sample project to set the text and colors.